Low-Carb Foil Packet Dinner

 - Salt and fresh-ground black pepper to taste

-What if some people don’t want these veggies in their foil packet dinner?
+What if you don’t want all these veggies in the foil packet dinner?

-If you have non low-carb eaters in the family (or picky children who won’t eat red peppers, zucchini, or onions) you could make two separate packets of the veggie mixture and put some potatoes and carrots in one batch for the kids.
+You might have family members who don’t care about carbs.
+Or picky children who won’t eat red peppers, zucchini, or onions.
+But you can easily make two separate packets and put potatoes and carrots in one.
 Cut potatoes and carrots into smaller pieces since they take longer to cook.

-How to make the easy marinade used for the foil packet dinners:
+How to make an easy marinade for the foil packet dinners:

 Want a vegetarian foil packet dinner?

-If you’re cooking for some people who want a plant-based meal, just leave out the chicken from some of the packets for a tasty vegetarian dinner.
-You could add a vegetable protein source if you like.
+If you’re cooking for vegetarians, just leave out the chicken from some of the packets.
+That will be a tasty vegetarian dinner.
+Add a vegetable protein source to the packets if you like.

 What if you don’t want to use that much foil?

-Some people might be willing to make foil dinners when they’re camping but reluctant to use this much foil at home.
-No problem; just drain the chicken and veggies and cook it in a casserole dish.
-(I can’t tell you for sure about the timing for that, but I think it would be easy to use my suggestion for cooking the foil packets in the oven and just check a few times while it’s cooking.)
-You could also cook the ingredients for the foil packet dinner in a Grilling Pan (affiliate link) if you’re careful to drain off the marinade well.
-The cooking time for that will probably be a bit shorter.
+You might make foil dinners for camping but don’t like to use foil at home.
+No problem; just drain the chicken and veggies and cook in a casserole dish.
+(I’d start with my time for cooking the foil packets in the oven and check while it’s cooking.)
+You could also cook these ingredients in a Grilling Pan (affiliate link) if you drain off the marinade well.
+The cooking time will be a bit shorter than cooking it in a packet.

-How to Make this Low-Carb Foil Packet Dinner:
+How to Make the Low-Carb Foil Packet Dinners:

 (This is only a summary of the steps for the recipe; please scroll down for complete printable recipe.
 Or if you use the JUMP TO RECIPE link at the top of the page, it will take you directly to the complete recipe.)